solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 Leadership wants to see some early, tangible benefit from the data modernization effort.
 They've been sold on the "art of the possible" and how Synapse helps unlock new insights on their data.
 These queries should have a visual component that gets decision makers excited about where the company is headed and have instant transference of complicated sales data into easy-to-understand market insights.
 They have described the following queries they'd like to see in the new system:

+- What is the dynamic of the year-on-year sales profit across individual countries?
+- Which are the most profitable countries?
 - What is the evolution rate (increase in frequency of purchases and the overall value of those purchases) month-over-month for customers overall?
   - What is the evolution rate for individual customers?
 - We tend to see more sales during the week vs. the weekend.
 Can you identify the customers who make more than the average number of weekend purchases, where they shop, and what their top products are?